tijlleenders/Freelist-android/README.md

 ## Freelist: a platform for planning your purpose(s).
-* The first phase is in the form of a todo-app for a single individual.
-* The second phase will be collaborative.

 Freelist gives you the peace of mind to live in the now by making sure that:
 * your life is on track with your priorities/goals